July 8, 2010

 For most months of the year I use a modified version of the straight forward menu-list-groceries-cook planning strategy.
 I buy lots in bulk from buying clubs so I can often skip step 3 and "shop" from our bulk supplies, however I do buy copious amounts of fresh produce each week.
 But for these next four months I shift into csa menu planning mode which in years past has left me feeling a little frazzled.

 Monday: Pasta.
 This is my recovery day from our busy weekends.
-I used to do a lot of meal and house work this day but we recently made Monday a crash day which looks something like this.
+I used to do a lot of meal and house work this day but we recently made Monday a crash day.
 Pasta is the main thing for the supper meal with the addition of maybe beans and whatever veggies are on hand or from the freezer.
 One example is empty fridge pasta.
 Other ideas are pasta salad, pasta primavera, pasta with greens or thai peanut sauce noodles with shredded cabbage and carrots.

 Tuesday: Potatoes.
 This is similar to pasta night but with potatoes as the base.
 I have mixed most any veggie (except lettuce) with potatoes.
 On colder nights we might have mashed taters with cabbage or other such greens (kale, collards).
 Hot days we eat cold potato and vegetable salads with lemon tahini dressings and sliced olives.
 Another option is baked potatoes with bean, tomato & veggie toppings.